-Use an old t-shirt or a soft cloth to apply oil to the skin of the pumpkin.
-By applying oil to the outside of the pumpkin, it helps seal the pumpkins for storage.
+Use an old t-shirt or a soft cloth to apply vegetable oil to the skin of the pumpkin.

 6. Store Properly

 The final step in storing pumpkins is to place the pumpkins in a dark, dry, and cool location.
-Store pumpkins between 55 and 68 degrees Fahrenheit.
+Store pumpkins between 55-68°F.

 Place the pumpkins on a shelf where airflow can still occur.
 You can use a wire shelf or durable ventilated plastic shelving for this purpose.

-Also, don’t place pumpkins in the same area where other fruit is stored.
+Also, don’t place pumpkins in the same area where other fruits are stored.
 Fruits put off ethylene gas.
 This accelerates the lifespan of the pumpkins, meaning they won’t last as long.

 Check your pumpkins regularly for signs of rot or mold.
 If these appear, be sure to discard the pumpkins to keep it from spreading to other pumpkins.